NaN-NaN-sempai/PJSMP-site/README.md

 (RE) means Remake.

-ＰＪＳＭＰ (RE) is a midi player for multiplayer piano, it is modular so each module operates a different functions.
+ＰＪＳＭＰ (RE) is a midi player for multiplayer piano, it is modular so each module operate different functions.

 [NaN-NaN-sempai.github.io/PJSMP](https://nan-nan-sempai.github.io/PJSMP)